Levi Savage Jr.: Missionary

-In October 1852, Savage joined a Mormon mission to Siam.
+In October 1852, Savage joined as an LDS Church missionary to Siam.
 He left his 21-month-old son with his sister, Hannah Maria Savage Eldredge, while he served a four-year mission in the Far East.
 He left for Siam on October 21, 1852, by traveling through Las Vegas, Nevada, to Los Angeles, California, and then by boat to San Francisco.
 On January 30, 1853, Savage left San Francisco headed for Siam.
 On the boat, Levi was struck with smallpox, but survived the outbreak.
 He arrived in Calcutta, India, on April 25, 1853, and then went on to Rangoon, Burma.
 He then went to Maulmain, Burma, situated 300 km southeast of Yangon and 70 km south of Thaton, at the mouth of Thanlwinwhere.
 There he attempted to preach at the British cantonment, but was prevented by the local British commander.
 Because Siam was experiencing a civil war, Savage never reached there.
 He served 2½ years in the Far East mission and started home for Utah on October 12, 1855.
 He traveled from Calcutta, India, to Boston, Massachusetts, by going around the Cape of Good Hope.
 He arrived in Boston February 28, 1856, and went on to Ohio and Michigan to visit family.
 In his journal Savage wrote on June 19, 1856, "I have circled the globe."
 The entire journey took four years.

 Settler

 Savage worked as a teacher on his return to Utah.
 Savage served with the Nauvoo Legion during the Utah War, and in 1858 he moved to Lehi, Utah, and worked as a supplier for the U.S. army at Camp Floyd.
-After seven years, he moved to Toquerville, Utah, where he lived the last 45 years of his life with his three wives, two of whom where also his adopted step-daughters, and three children born to Savage and his eldest step-daughter / wife, Mary Ann.

 One of Savage's last journal entries was February 1903, "This date shows that I have neglected to note daily occurrences in my journal for some time past; however, it is better late than never."

 Savage died on December 13, 1910, in Toquerville, Washington County, Utah, and is buried in the cemetery in Toquerville.

-Accomplishments

-Part of the initial westward movement of the LDS Church to Utah.